MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 - Did you perform an ODBC data source test on the Application Server as well using SQL Server Native Client 10.0?
 Is the following error message "The connection failed with SQL State: '08001' SQL Server Error: 10054 [Microsoft][SQL Server Native Client 10.0]TCP Provider: An existing connection was forcibly closed by remote host.
 [Microsoft][SQL Server Native Client 10.0]Client unable to establish connection." shown?

-- Did the ODBC data source test using SQL Server Native Client 11 and the connection was successful on the Application Server.
+- Was an ODBC data source test using SQL Server Native Client 11 successful on the Application Server?
 This indicates that driver SQL Server Native Client 10.0 isn't supported.
 Therefore, Application Server uses the older version of Diffie-Hellman algorithm v1 while SQL Server uses the new version of Diffie-Hellman algorithm v2.
 So it's expected that you will face intermittent TLS failures if the algorithm version is different from the client SQL Server.

 ## Resolution